SHANE B. KOPE

 Shane has also represented a large number of businesses throughout Pennsylvania in all types of business related issues, including, but not limited to, incorporation or entity formation, with day-to-day legal advice on contracts and other business matters, in litigation, both as defense and as plaintiff, employee matters and business sale or restructuring issues.
 Further, Shane has successfully represented his business clients in disputes, contract review and drafting, discrimination cases, contract litigation, business financing, franchising and challenges to franchise agreements, and generally all matters that come up in the course of business.

 Shane has been repeatedly recognized in the “National Who’s Who in American Law” publication.
 Shane’s firm has recently been recognized as Harrisburg Magazine’s Readers’ Choice of Simply the Best Attorneys in the categories of Criminal Defense, Divorce and Family Law.
-Shane has also been recognized one of Super Lawyers Magazine's Rising Stars for 2011 and 2012.
+Shane has also been recognized in Super Lawyers Magazine's Rising Stars for 2011 - 2013.

 Shane is admitted to practice in all Pennsylvania State and the United States Middle District Federal Courts.
 He is a member of the Pennsylvania State, and Cumberland, Dauphin, and York County Bar Associations.
 He is affiliated with the Pennsylvania Association of Trial Lawyers and the Pennsylvania Association of Criminal Defense Lawyers.